Evgeny Afineevsky: Francesco

 Afineevsky’s documentary Francesco, released in 2020, features Pope Francis.
-A segment from the documentary in regards to homosexuality and the Catholic Church triggered worldwide headlines in October 2020.
+A segment of the film featuring Pope Francis discussing same-sex civil unions received significant media coverage and commentary from Catholic and secular sources.
 In the documentary, Bergoglio declared, with multiple cuts nonetheless.

 "Homosexuals have a right to be a part of the family. [...]
 They’re children of God and have a right to a family.
 Nobody should be thrown out, or be made miserable because of it. [...]
 What we have to create is a civil union law.
 I stood up for that."

 According to Deadline Hollywood, the statement stirred controversy as it was regarded as contradicting Catholic teachings on homosexuality which officially categorises homosexual activity as "deviant behavior."
 Afineevsky said concerning this film: "I am not trying to do propaganda.
 What I'm trying to do, I’m trying to show to the people what they're missing."

 Awards

 On February 21, 2020, Catholics in Media Associates awarded him with 2020 CIMA Social Justice Award.

 In 2018, he received the Cinema for Peace Award for most valuable documentary of the Year for his movie Cries from Syria.

-In the autumn of 2015, he was awarded the Cross of Ivan Mazepa by the President of Ukraine.
+In 2015, Afineevsky received the Cross of Ivan Mazepa from the President of Ukraine for his documentary work on Winter on Fire.